 What good is the visit without the file?

-You're not going to bring a file I didn't hear any commitment about it.
+You're not going to bring a file?

-Let me ask you both let me ask this important question.
+Let me ask this important question.

-What is the status within the Republican caucus as it relates to Donald Trump as the presumptive nominee Jim Jordan.
+What is the status within the Republican caucus as it relates to Donald Trump as the presumptive nominee, Jim Jordan?

-Good I think you will see more and more Republicans unify around our nominee around Mr. Trump look look at last week we saw last week on the second amendment he's a thousand times better than Hillary Clinton.
+We saw last week on the second amendment he's a thousand times better than Hillary Clinton.

 We saw it on display last week at his speech at Louisville with the NRA.